ElContreh/curalito/README.md

 If you want to try it, follow this steps:

--Create a new bot on Telegram (Searching for @BotFather)
+* Create a new bot on Telegram (Searching for @BotFather)

--Use /token on @BotFather and copy that token
+* Use /token on @BotFather and copy that token

--Go to dependencies/gen-dep.rb and change TOKEN for your token
+* Go to dependencies/gen-dep.rb and change TOKEN for your token

--Change NAME to the name of your bot.
+* Change NAME to the name of your bot.

--You're ready!
+* You're ready!